 - Big Name Fan: Ayn Rand.
 No, seriously.

 - The Cast Showoff: Before joining the series, Cheryl Ladd was already known as a singer (she was one of the singing voices in Josie and the Pussycats and recorded an album with the group), and she used her fame on Charlie's Angels to launch a solo singing career that actually scored a few hits in the late 1970s.
 Not surprisingly, the series built an episode titled "Angels in the Wings" around Kris performing in a musical, allowing Ladd to sing several tunes.

-- Unintentional Period Piece: The fact that the series often took place in fashionable or modern settings makes it positively scream 1970's today.
+- The fact that the series often takes place in fashionable or then-modern settings makes it positively scream 1970's today.

 - What Could Have Been:

 - Reportedly it was Ayn Rand's favorite show and Farrah Fawcett was her top choice for the role of Dagny Taggart if Atlas Shrugged was ever turned into a movie.note